shuvoalam/Boost-Filesystem-Namespace/readme.md

 Provided in this header/.cpp combo are:

 - **complete error reporting**: boost exceptions are all forwarded, and any other errors are checked for.
 Any function that returns a result_data_boolean will double-check the results to make sure the operation was a success before returning anything.
+This is because the effect we expect the operation to have does not reflect the return values of some of the functions.
 - **tree_iterator_class**: iterates through a folder's most shallow level.
 - **tree_riterator_class**: recursively iterates through a folder's contents.
 - **copy_iterator_class : public tree_ritetator_class**: A recursive iterator that operates the same way in every respect to it's base class, except that it also copies one of the contents of a source folder to a destination folder upon each iteration.